Bennington-County-Coalition-for-the-Homeless-Slogan.png

 Q: What are the requirements to stay at the shelters?

-A: Anyone seeking shelter at BCCH must first meet with staff in person to complete an initial intake.
 Beds at 966 Main Street are not reserved over the phone; we act on a first come, first serve basis.
-Guests must be homeless as defined by VT State standards, all guest of 966 must be 18 or older, and must be willing to work with a case manager.
+Guests must be homeless as defined by HUD definition and standards.
+All guests of 966 must be 18 or older, and must be willing to work with an on-site case manager.

 Q: How long can someone stay at the shelter?

 Q: What common biases does the public have about the shelter?
+What are the impacts on the shelter from these biases?

 Q: Can I get food or clothing from the shelter if I am not staying there?